 They couldn’t take a career break during The Great Recession and still can’t, but forty came around and after decades of working their asses off at the peak of their careers, one by one, they started quitting.
 They started working part-time, freelance or consulting to work from home.
 However, much of this was to the sacrifice of meaty work and/or benefits which have steadily grown since 2007 while salaries have remained stagnant.

 the change I made at 40

 Last March, I left my corporate job after a decade to do something groundbreaking.
 I started a business to spread job sharing, the least-known, most innovative flexible work practice.
 There are a handful of job share companies popping up in other countries—the UK, Germany, Australia, New Zealand, and the Netherlands—but Work Muse is the only U.S. company dedicated to the spread of job sharing.

 It’s clear that the world of work is rapidly changing; millennials through boomers want flexible work, but few flexible work practices give companies the 24/7 work they need while employees rest, recharge, and create better results.
 Job sharing does.
 I saw my company and career thrive through job sharing.
 As a result, I made it my mission to spread the practice to improve lives and give companies the most productive, loyal, and happiest employees.

-“My working mom friends told themselves it would get way better once they were out of toddler town and onto elementary…forty came around and after decades of working their asses off at the peak of their careers, one by one, they started quitting.”
+“My working mom friends told themselves it would get better…after decades of working their asses off at the peak of their careers, one by one, they started quitting.”

 This article previously appeared on Linked In going viral with over 29,000 clicks.